U.S. expels Venezuelan diplomats in tit-for-tat move over unrest

 Total returns across Venezuela's sovereign yield curve rose 1.23 percent on the day, with spreads contracting by 39 basis points to 1,290 basis points above corresponding U.S. Treasuries, according to JPMorgan's EMBI+ index.

-Venezuelans are approaching a long weekend for Carnival, and Maduro has also declared Thursday and Friday national holidays.
+Venezuelans are approaching a long weekend for Carnival celebrations, and Maduro has also declared Thursday and Friday national holidays.

-That could take the heat out of the situation as many people head for the beach, though some Venezuelans speculate it might have the opposite effect because people will have more time to protest should they want to.
+That could take the heat out of the situation as many people head for the beach, though some Venezuelans are speculating it might have the opposite effect because people will have more time to protest should they want to.